 The music school* of Dubrovnik nestled in the former convent of St Catherine of Siena.
 When you walk through the street of Strossmayer in the southern part of the old City, you can usually hear many notes and melodies drifting from the rooms and pouring down the walls of the old religious dwelling.
 Different instruments and various compositions going from the starting scales and etudes to the more demanding sonatas, concertos or symphonies of Mozart, Beethoven, Bach and other classical geniuses can be heard, sometimes even of local composers such as of Dubrovnik’s own brilliant virtuoso from baroque period - Luka Sorkočević, the nobleman whom the school was named after.

 Besides enchanting music, the building hides a ghostly phantom, according to witnesses who have reported the feeling of an invisible presence often brushing past them or even walking through them.
 According to the reportings, the unusual encounters often happened on the second floor near the library.
 Who may the phantom be, it is uncertain, but there are some speculations.

 The graceful building has a turbulent history in itself.
-Originally, the nunnery of St Peter once stood at the same place but burned out in the big fire that followed the most catastrophic earthquake that hit Dubrovnik.
+Initially, the nunnery of St Peter once stood at the same place but burned out in the big fire that followed the most catastrophic earthquake that hit Dubrovnik.
 The horrific earthquake shook the city of Dubrovnik on the 6th of April 1667 between 8 and 9 o’clock in the morning.
 The great catastrophe left the City in ruins.
-In that moment the nunnery of St Peter was one of eight convents that existed within the City walls.
-Among more than 2000 fallen citizens, many nuns lost their lives since six of the convents were completely destroyed and the remaining two heavily damaged.
+At that moment the nunnery of St Peter was one of eight convents that existed within the City walls.
+Among more than 3000 fallen citizens, many nuns lost their lives since six of the convents were utterly destroyed and the remaining two heavily damaged.